fpellet/Afevt/README.md

 # Afevt

-Roslyn analyzer to forbidden the default constructor of value type.
+Roslyn analyzer to forbid the default constructor of value type.

 ## Install